 It is often possible for problems to be managed with a telephone consultation or by involving another health care professional but you will always be seen in surgery if necessary.
 Please note that we may ask you to be flexible about when and by whom you are seen if you are requesting a same-day appointment

-You have the right to express a preference with regard to the doctor that you see, so please ask, and we will always try to comply with your request.
-However, due to holidays and other commitments, it may not always be possible for you to see the doctor of your choice.
+You have the right to express a preference with regard to the doctor that you see, so please ask, and we will always try to facilitate your request.
+However, this is not always possible and you will be offered an appointment with an alternative GP.

 For nursing and healthcare appointments, the vast majority of these can be booked in advance, with a proportion being kept back for urgent needs.

 If you are too ill to come to the surgery and you require a visit at home, please call the surgery before 10am.
 Home visits take up much more of a doctor’s time than a consultation in the surgery, so if you are mobile please come into the surgery to be seen.